-The atom is composed mainly of empty space.
-Its mass is concentrated within the central nucleus which is composed of a certain number of nucleons.
-Nucleons are either protons or neutrons and the total number of nucleons is given the symbol A (also known as the mass number).
-The total number of protons within the nucleus is called the atomic number and given the symbol Z. Protons and neutrons have a mass of 1, protons are positively charged and neutrons have no charge.
+The composition of an atom is principally 'empty space'.
+Its mass is concentrated within the central nucleus which is composed of a specific number of nucleons.
+Nucleons are either protons or neutrons, and the total number of nucleons is assigned the symbol A (also known as the mass number).
+The total number of protons within the nucleus is called the atomic number and assigned the symbol Z. Protons and neutrons have a mass of 1.
+Protons are positively charged, and neutrons have no charge.

 - A (mass number): total number of nucleons = protons + neutrons